 Having spent six months touring the States promoting the Schizophrenic album, Ian (with Mick Ronson on guitar) returned to the UK for this one-off show at London's Hammersmith Odeon.
 The following tracks were broadcast:

-After an absense of some seven years, Ian returned to the UK (again with Mick Ronson on guitar) for two shows at London's Dominion Theatre, having spent the latter half of 1988 touring the States.
+After an absence of some seven years, Ian returned to the UK (again with Mick Ronson on guitar) for two shows at London's Dominion Theatre, having spent the latter half of 1988 touring the States.
 He had no album to promote, not even a recording contract, but was trying out a wealth of new material - much of which would be recorded for the YUI Orta album.
 BBC Radio 1 recorded the first of these shows (it was filmed as well), and the following tracks were eventually broadcast early in 1990 (to coincide with the album's release):

 Highlight of this broadcast is Wings, which was demoed for YUI Orta, but never recorded.